-EIM31375 - Employees using own vehicles for work: examples: vehicles of different kinds used during the tax year
+EIM31375 - Employees using own vehicles for work: vehicles of different kinds used during the tax year

 Section 230 ITEPA 2003

-This page illustrates how the calculation of chargeable mileage allowance payments and mileage allowance relief ( EIM31235) for business travel ( EIM31260) in the employee’s own vehicle is modified when vehicles of different kinds is used during the tax year.
+This page illustrates how the calculation of chargeable mileage allowance payments and mileage allowance relief (EIM31235) for business travel (EIM31260) in the employee’s own vehicle is modified when vehicles of different kinds is used during the tax year.

-Step 1: find the amount of mileage allowance payments (MAPs) received:
+Step 1: find the amount of mileage allowance payments (MAPs) received

-Step 2: deduct the approved (exempt) amount (see EIM31230):
+Step 2: deduct the approved (exempt) amount (see EIM31230)

 Step 3: is the answer positive or negative?